Arabs in Pakistan: Jordanians

 The Jordanian diaspora in Pakistan mainly consists of international students.

 Syrians

 There are approximately 200 Syrian Arabs in Pakistan, many of whom are also students enrolled in Pakistani institutions.
-In May 2011, Syrian expatriates were seen protesting outside the Syrian embassy in Islamabad and condemning Bashar Al-Assad, the president of Syria since 2000, amid nationwide protests in Syria.
+In May 2011, Syrian expatriates were seen protesting outside the Syrian embassy in Islamabad and condemning Bashar Al-Assad, the president of Syria from 2000 until 2024, amid nationwide protests in Syria.

-Syeds, Tamim, Arains and Awans

-There are numerous Syed people (also spelt Sayyid; denoting those accepted as descendants of the Islamic prophet Muhammad) in Pakistan.
-The ancestors of Syeds in Pakistan reportedly first migrated to Bukhara in modern-day Uzbekistan and then to South Asia.
-Others are said to have settled in Sindh in an attempt to escape persecution by various caliphs of the Umayyad and Abbasid caliphates.
-Syeds in Pakistan are widely regarded to be among the most prominent and well-established people of the country, with a number of them having become popular and well-known religious icons and/or political leaders.